beiwo07/Risk_index_self_neglect/README.md

-# Development and validation of a predictive index of elder self-neglect risk among a U.S. Chinese population
+# Development and validation of a predictive index of elder self-neglect risk

 # Importance